DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 IOVA Mode is selected by considering what the current usable Devices on the system require and/or support.

-Below is the 2-step heuristic for this choice.
+On FreeBSD, RTE_IOVA_PA is always the default.
+On Linux, the IOVA mode is detected based on a 2-step heuristic detailed below.

 For the first step, EAL asks each bus its requirement in terms of IOVA mode and decides on a preferred IOVA mode.